TylerTemp/SaintsField/README.md

     Note: You can change the default behavior of these attributes using `Window/Saints/Create or Edit SaintsField Config`

-*   `string pathSuffix=null` the path suffix for this `ScriptableObject`. `null` for no limit. for example: if it's `/Resources/mySo`, it will only sign the file whose path is ends with `/Resources/mySo.asset`, like `Assets/proj/Resources/mySo.asset`
+*   `string pathSuffix=null` the path suffix for this `ScriptableObject`. `null` for no limit. for example: if it's `/Resources/mySo`, it will only assign the file whose path is ends with `/Resources/mySo.asset`, like `Assets/proj/Resources/mySo.asset`
 *   AllowMultiple: No

 ```csharp